cloud-66-internal/help.cloud66.com/_maestro/references/nginx.md

     ``
 1. Using external static page
     - Upload your file to a server which is accessible from your server
-    - Customize your Nginx configuration and replace the _50X.html_ location block with following:
+    - Customize your Nginx configuration and replace the _50X.html_ location block with the following:

         ``
     location = /50x.html